Clemapfel/jluna/docs/manual.md

 ```
 > **C++ Hint**: `using namespace jluna` makes it, such that, in the scope the statement was declared, we do not have to prefix jluna functions or objects with their namespace `jluna::`.
 This is why we can write `initialize()`, instead of `jluna::initialize()`.

-Where `#include <jluna.hpp>` automatically includes all headers intended for end-users.
+Where `#include <jluna.hpp>` automatically includes all headers intended for end-users, including `julia.h`.

 Note that the C-APIs `jl_atexit_hook` should never be called.
-At the end of runtime, jluna safely closes the Julia state automatically.
+At the end of runtime, jluna safely frees the Julia state automatically.

 ---